 At the center of prayer stands the Holy Sacrifice of the Mass.
 A college community aspiring to be authentically Catholic will nourish and form its students by the Eucharist celebrated in a most worthy manner.
 Accordingly, the sacred liturgy is celebrated at Wyoming Catholic College in full fidelity to the directives of Holy Mother Church and with loving attention to her rich and beautiful heritage.
 Holy Mass is celebrated in both its Extraordinary and Ordinary forms, in implementation of the motu proprio of Pope Benedict XVI, Summorum Pontificum.

 In whatever Form or Rite it is celebrated, the sacred liturgy is to be as beautiful and dignified as possible, with great respect for and stewardship of the current instructions as well as the ancient traditions of the rich liturgical heritage of the Catholic Church.
-The Ordinary Form of the Holy Mass is offered every day in English, with some parts sung in Gregorian chant.
 A choir formed primarily of students provides music for more solemn occasions such as Sundays, Holy Days, and the weekly All-College Mass.
-The Extraordinary Form of the Roman Rite is celebrated on Tuesdays, Thursday, and Sundays.
+Likewise, there is a choir of students who provide music for the Byzantine liturgies celebrated on campus.